kubernetes/kubernetes/docs/proposals/envvar-configmap.md

 The introduction of ConfigMaps adds a third possibility.
 To prevent any change in behavior, the `Env` object will still override any environment variable introduced by a ConfigMap.
 A ConfigMap is allowed to override variables defined by services.
 Variable references defined by an `EnvVar` struct can be resolved by values defined in other `EnvVar`s or those introduced by ConfigMaps and services.

 To prevent collisions amongst multiple ConfigMaps, each defined ConfigMap can have an optional associated prefix that is prepended to each key in the ConfigMap.
-Prefixes must be unique.
-A validation error will occur if two prefixes are identical.
+Prefixes must be a "C" identifier.

 ### Kubectl updates